gaurav2721/notification_service/README.md

 Functional Requirement
 1. For different notification types appropriate channel routing has been implemented(we have used buffered channels in golang as queues in the project)
 2. Notification Scheduling – Two types:
-    Immediate
+    a) Immediate
-    Scheduled for a later time
+    b) Scheduled for a later time
 3. Notification Templates(Customization using parameters has been implemented):
-    Predefined notification templates are available
+    a) Predefined notification templates are available
-    Ability for users to create their own templates and use them
+    b) Ability for users to create their own templates and use them

 Other things implemented are
 1. Authentication via Api key